 NOTE: Earning the grade A, B, or C in ENG 101 or 102 suffices for academic credit and entitles the student to advance to the next class in the core English sequence.
-Students failing to achieve such proficiency will receive a "Y" grade, which carries no grade point penalty and denotes that a credit grade has been deferred for one semester.
-Students receiving a "Y" may not count the course toward athletic eligibility and must repeat the course in the next ensuing semester until credit is earned.
-Students may not receive the grade of "D" in these classes; however, any student adjudged an offender under the College's "Academic Integrity" policy for an offense committed in either class, and who thereby earns an "F" in the class, either by grade average or through application of the policy, will receive such "F" instead of the "Y" otherwise available.
+Students who attend a minimum of three fourths of class sessions and submit at least 75% of the course's major writing assignments who are failing to achieve such proficiency will receive a Y grade, which carries no grade point penalty and denotes that a credit grade has been deferred for one semester.
+Students receiving a Y may not count the course toward athletic eligibility and must repeat the course in the next ensuing semester until credit is earned.
+Students who receive a grade of D or F in these classes will be required to repeat the course.